-Looking for 4K Ultra HD TVs?Start shopping
+4K and Ultra HD TV

 More pixels = more picture detail

 Whether it's a TV, a tablet, or a smartphone, the more pixels a screen has, the more seamless and detailed the picture will look.
 The ideal is a screen where the "pixel structure" is invisible.
 You already find that on high-end tablets and phones like those with Apple's "Retina" display.
-The new 4K Ultra High Definition models take television a giant step in that direction — you have to stand right next to an Ultra HD TV to notice any pixels at all.
-Because the picture is so clear and sharp, you can sit closer to a 4K TV even if the screen is larger than your old TV.
+4K Ultra High Definition models take television a giant step in that direction — you have to stand right next to an Ultra HD TV to notice any pixels at all.
+Because the picture is so clear and sharp, you can actually sit closer to a 4K TV even if the screen is larger than your old TV.
 And that adds even more to the sense of immersion.

 4K Ultra HD TVs have four times as many pixels as a 1080p HDTV, for a picture that's incredibly clear, detailed, and lifelike.

 How close should you sit to a 4K TV?
 Most experts say you can get as close as 1-1/2 times the screen height, versus 3 times the screen height for a 1080p TV.
 That's much closer than most of us sit when watching HDTV, but it really transforms the experience — the screen completely fills your field of vision, making you feel more like you’re in the scene.
 A darkened room and surround sound will further intensify this feeling of immersion.
 See our article on TV sizes and viewing distance for specific recommendations.

 4K TVs have quickly become popular, but there's still a limited amount of true 4K content to watch.
 The same thing happened with the introduction of DVD, HDTV, and Blu-ray — the hardware arrived first, followed by the content.